vikingeducation/assignment_data_modeling/intermediate_1.md

 It would be a waste to create a comment reply table.
 The solution could be handled with the following schema and making decisions based on it at runtime.

-Top level comments would be those without a set `comment_id`.
-Those comments with a `comment_id` would be nested.
+Top level comments would be those with a `parent_type` of Post and nested comments would be those with a `parent_type` of Comment.
+While iterating through the comments, levels could be handled either iteratively or recursively.

 The ordering of comments would be done by using the `created_at` timestamp.